MatteoGabriele/vue-analytics/ISSUE_TEMPLATE.md

 ### Environment

-Run these commands in the project folder and fill in their results:
+Run this command in the project folder and fill in their results:

-1. `npm ls vue-analytics`:
+`npm ls vue-analytics`:
-2. `node -v`:
-3. `npm -v`:

 Then, specify: